seawarrior181/PasswordPump_II/README.md

 # Change Log
 unreleased v2.0.5
+  * Added a feature in settings whereby you can invert the PasswordPump's text so that you can use it with the rotary encoder on the left (default) or the right.
+  * Added the ability in settings to select from a variety of fonts for the PasswordPump's display.

 2020-07-24 v2.0.4
   * Made the encoder type configurable; i.e. to handle 'lefty' encoders w/o the precompiler directive.